 2. Miso soup (みそ汁)

-Miso soup is a traditional Japanese soup made from miso paste, dashi (broth).
-Next to the broth and miso paste, there are often some additional ingredients such as vegetables, seaweed, and tofu.
+Miso soup is a traditional Japanese soup made from miso paste and dashi (a special kind of soup stock made from a variety of ingredients like mushrooms, kelp, and fish).
+Besides the dashi and miso paste, there are often some additional ingredients such as vegetables, seaweed, and tofu.
 Miso soup is often served as a part of Japanese-style meals along with white rice and grilled fish.
-The brown soup might look unfamiliar for those who have never tried it before, but the gentle taste can be everyone’s favorite regardless of your heritage, nationality or age!
+The brown soup might look unfamiliar for those who have never tried it before, but the taste is undeniably easy to enjoy and it’s hard to say anyone would dislike it!
 If you get an opportunity to stay at a traditional Japanese ryokan, it is probably served for breakfast, to warm your body from inside and start the day smoothly!

 Miso Soup Recipe